kodius/rails-api-rest/app/services/README.md

 # What is a service?

-Services are the main architectural pattern in use in the Smart Pension rails application.
+Services are the main architectural pattern in use in our Rails-based API projects.

 Services help segregate the application to isolate changes required for individual features into small, testable fragments of code.